Skip to content

 Silicobra, the Gen 8 Pokémon, debuted in Pokémon Go as part of April 2026's 'Sustainability Week' event.

-While a rare wild spawn during the event, Silicobra otherwise joins the likes of Wiglett and Toedscool as a biome-specific spawns, with the Sand Snake Pokémon appearing in desert environments.
+Silicobra joins the likes of Wiglett and Toedscool as a biome-specific spawns, with the Sand Snake Pokémon appearing in desert environments.

-For some players around the world, sourcing a desert environment might be tricky, but with the right tools, you can find out if anything is classified as such in your local area - which this Pokémon Go Silicobra guide can help you with.
+For some players around the world, sourcing a desert environment will be tricky.
+With the right tools, you can find out if anything is classified as such in your local area - which this Pokémon Go Silicobra guide can help you with.

 🔍